zst1406217/VR-Robo/README.md

 conda activate vr-robo-isaaclab
 python scripts/rsl_rl/train_gs.py --task go2_gs --headless
 ```

+If you have any question, please feel free to open an issue or e-mail at zhust24@mails.tsinghua.edu.cn or moulz@zju.edu.cn.

 ## Acknowledgement
 Our scene reconstruction code is based on [3DGS](https://github.com/graphdeco-inria/gaussian-splatting), [2DGS](https://github.com/hbb1/2d-gaussian-splatting) and [PGSR](https://github.com/zju3dv/PGSR).
 Many thanks to these excellent projects.